dnsvee/Java/Forth/README.md

 ## Lambdas

-You can group statements togetehr in a lambda as follows:
+You can group statements together in a lambda as follows:
 ```
 [ ... ] statements
 ```